Hilbert Circle Theatre: Notable events

+In 1986, the theatre reverted to being a movie palace for the world premier of Hoosiers.
 The theatre hosted the Weightlifting Competition during the 1987 Pan American Games.
-The venue hosted NBC's Late Night with Jimmy Fallon for a week of episodes during Super Bowl XLVI in 2012.
+Actress Kitty Carlisle hosted a centennial celebration for the Indiana native composer Cole Porter in 1991.
+The venue later hosted NBC's Late Night with Jimmy Fallon for a week of episodes during Super Bowl XLVI in 2012.